recallnet/rust-recall/sdk/examples/README.md

 ### Buckets

 [`bucket_add.rs`](bucket_add.rs) creates a new bucket, adds an object, and then queries for it by key.
-To run this example, you must deposit some funds into the `hoku` testnet subnet.
+To run this example, you must deposit some funds into the `recall` testnet subnet.

 ```shell
 cargo run --example bucket_add -- [YOUR_HEX_ENCODED_PRIVATE_KEY]